Friends of the Gardens

 Becoming a Friend of the Gardens at Old Salem gives you the opportunity to connect with others who share your love of gardening and reclaimed landscapes.
 Membership provides critical annual operating funds for our horticulture program, and gifts from members help us develop compelling new programs, plant vegetables and herbs in our gardens, and create wonderful experiences for our visitors.

-Members at all levels receive the Main Benefits Package:
+Friends of the Gardens members at all levels receive the Main Benefits Package:

 - Unlimited, free admission for one full membership year to the Town of Salem, the Gardens at Old Salem, and MESDA’s self-guided galleries